Serie D: Promotions

-The first-placed team from each division is promoted to Serie C each year, replacing 9 teams from Lega Pro relegated to Serie D.
+The first-placed team from each division is promoted to Serie C each year, replacing 9 teams relegated to Serie D.

 If a newly promoted Serie D team fails to meet the requirements, Lega Pro asks the second-placed team in that Serie D team's division to fill the vacancy.
 Failing that, the third-placed team may fill the vacancy, and so on.

 In recent years, one or more teams from the professional leagues have normally failed to meet the regulatory or financial requirements in order to participate.
 This usually creates vacancies that get announced in the summer rest period as the new season is being organized.
-As teams move up to fill the void created by these failed teams or teams in the lowest professional division fail, spaces are created in Serie C (or Lega Pro Seconda Divisione prior to the 2014–15 season) that need to be filled.
+As teams move up to fill the void created by these failed teams or teams in the lowest professional division fail, spaces are created in Serie C (or Serie C2 prior to the 2014–15 season) that need to be filled.

-For example, in the 2007–08 season there were nine such failures, and thus, nine Lega Pro Seconda Divisione spaces were created.
+For example, in the 2007–08 season there were nine such failures, and thus, nine Serie C2 spaces were created.
 Four of those spaces were filled by calling back teams that had played in Seconda Divisione but were relegated to Serie D for the next season.
 The other five vacancies were filled by Serie D teams that had participated in the Serie D playoffs.